 Activities of Daily Living (ADL) are the routine self-care activities that a person normally performs every day without needing assistance.
 The loss of ADL may be due to Coma or Traumatic Brain Injury.

 If you are hospitalized as an inpatient for 15 consecutive days as the result of a traumatic brain injury, you may be eligible payment under TSGLI.

 The damage and/or loss of the reproductive organs and/or the urinary system are included in your TSGLI benefits.

 In addition, please note that this is only a very brief summary of the losses covered under TSGLI.
 So please contact the Law Office of Peter S. Cameron at 800-861-7262 for legal advice and help with your TSGLI claim.
-Also if you prefer, simply submit our secure online claim form for a prompt reply.
-Because we are here to help you.
+If you prefer, simply submit our secure online claim form for a prompt reply.
+We are here to help you.

 This article is for educational and marketing purposes only.
 It does not create an attorney-client relationship.